danielpetri1/bbb-recording-exporter/README.md

 ## What's supported?

 ✅ Quick export of BigBlueButton presentations containing audio, slides and whiteboard annotations<br  />

 ✅ Option to render the webcams and screen sharings (deskshare) in addition to the presentation<br  />

 ✅ Saving annotated slides as PNG so they can be merged into a new PDF<br  />

 ## What's coming?

 🔜 Integration into Greenlight's UI<br  />

 🔜 Conversion of annotated slides into PDF using Cairo<br  />

 🔜 Support of further interactive elements such as the cursor, chat, and polls<br  />

 🔜 Speed improvements<br  />

+## Usage
+In your terminal, type

+    ruby presentation-render.rb "URL_OF_YOUR_BBB-RECORDING"

+### Required packages
+librsvg
+ffmpeg  version 4.4, ideally compiled with --enable-librsvg Ruby with Nokogiri, open-uri, cgi, and fileutils

 ## How it works